-I am currently Chair of Governors having joined the governing body in 2011.
-As Chair I look to review, challenge and support the school’s leadership team to develop and deliver the school improvement plan.
+I am currently Vice-Chair of Governors having joined the governing body in 2011.
 I use my experience of having worked in Treasury departments in financial institutions for over 20 years to support the financial management of the school, ensuring that the budget receives proper scrutiny and oversight.
 I love getting in to the school as often as possible as it is invaluable in helping me to understand the issues being faced and the great work being done.
 My youngest daughter is still at the school, while her 2 sisters have now moved on to secondary school after 7 happy years.

 I have been Headteacher of Moulton for five years now, having moved on from a headship in the West of the county.
 I love working at Moulton and am incredibly proud of how well our school nurtures and supports our children’s well-being and learning.
 We are privileged to have a highly skilled and committed team of staff and governors who ensure that our children are at the heart of everything we do.

 I have been a Parent Governor since October 2012 and both my children have attended Moulton Primary – my son is currently in Year 5.
 I have many years’ experience in marketing and IT project management and have recently set up my own business and in my spare time I enjoy swimming, netball and baking.